Windows Forms: How to Custom a Message Box in C#

 }

-You can easily increase the size of message box in c# or change messagebox font color in c# by creating a custom message box.
+You can also easily increase the size of message box in c# or change messagebox font size, color in c# by creating a custom message box.
 This is the best way to make your own message box instead of using the default message box.

 VIDEO TUTORIAL